 Washington DC Southeast

-These days, with the redeveloping of neighborhoods in most of Washington D.C.’s communities, the Washington DC Southeast section is becoming the last of its kind.
+These days, with the redeveloping of neighborhoods in most of the Washington DC ghetto, the Southeast Washington DC section has become the last of its kind.

-While there has been a black presence in the city of Washington D.C. since its beginning, the area of Washington DC Southeast had two specific areas, Barry Farm and Anacostia, that has been communities for African-Americans since the 1800s.
+While there has been a black presence in the city of Washington D.C. since its beginning, Southeast Washington DC had two specific areas, Barry Farm and Anacostia, that have been communities for African-Americans since the 1800s.

 Supposedly, Barry Farm was one of the first places that accepted black residents in Washington DC as the small neighborhood became a home for freed slaves.

-By the 1970s, the Southeast was a predominantly black community with people moving and relocating to areas like Congress Heights, Washington Highlands, Marshall Heights, and other Washington DC Southeast neighborhoods.
+By the 1970s, the Southeast Washington DC was a predominantly black community with people moving and relocating into areas like Congress Heights, Washington Highlands, Marshall Heights, and other SouthEast neighborhoods.

-With the city becoming mostly African-American and gaining the nickname of Chocolate City, the streets began to take shape, especially in the 1980s and 90s.
+With the city becoming mostly African-American and gaining the nickname of Chocolate City, the streets of the Washington DC ghetto began to take shape, especially during the 1980s and 1990s.

-The heart of the streets in one of the most respected places in the city was and still is the Washington DC Southeast project and apartment buildings.
+The heart of the streets in one of the most respected places in the Washington DC ghetto was and still are the SouthEast Washington DC housing complexes.

 For generations, many of these communities had their own reputations, from being well known in the streets to being publicized on television.